intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 />
 }}

-To alter the shape of the geometry once you have added it, the layer can remain with no changes needed, only the source it's using should be updated.
+To alter the shape of the geometry once you have added it, the layer can stay with no changes needed, only the source it's using should be updated.
 The layer will always display the latest updates inside its source.